CS FMP 200 - Car radio AEG - Free user manual and instructions

 Press any one of the preset buttons (14) (1 to 6) to select a station, which had been stored in the memory.
 Press this button for several seconds (until 2ND beeps come out), current station is stored into the number button.

 - Setting RDS mode Press AF button (3) and release immediately to switch on or off RDS mode.
-Whenever RDS is switch on, symbol "AF" appears on the display.
+Whenever RDS is switched on, symbol "AF" appears on the display.
 Program name is displayed on receiving a RDS station.
-"AF" starts blinking if the broadcasting signal getting worse.
+"AF" starts blinking if the broadcasting signal gets worse.
 "ALARM" will be displayed when an emergency broadcasting is received, meanwhile sound output level will be adjusted to the preset output level automatically when the volume control is set at minimum.

-- Regional Program Operation Press AF button (3) for several seconds to switch on or off region mode.
+- Regional Program Operation: Press AF button (3) for several seconds to switch on or off region mode.

 Some broadcasting stations change their program from normal broadcasting to regional